What is mental health?

-We operate a self referral system; this means that we only take referrals from the young person who is requesting counselling.
+We operate a self referral system at The Corner; this means that we only take referrals from the young person who is requesting support.

 Contact us here at The Corner for support or/and advice if you are worried about yourself or someone you know.

 Our Wellbeing Boxes

 We launched our Wellbeing Boxes initiative at the beginning of 2021 after experiencing an increasing amount of young people accessing our services due the effect lockdown had on mental health and emotional wellbeing.

 Over 800 young people across Dundee have received their own wellbeing box so far, but this is a service that we are still continuing to deliver.

 If you are aged 11-25 and would like to receive your own wellbeing box, please download and complete our form here by telling us a bit about how you would benefit from one of our wellbeing boxes.
 These can be returned to email@example.com or written in an email.
 If you are unable to access this digitally, please contact us and ask to speak to Rhea.